ros-controls/ros2_control_demos/doc/index.rst

 Example 12: "Controller chaining"
    The example shows a simple chainable controller and its integration to form a controller chain to control the joints of *RRBot*.

-Example 13: "Multi-robot system with lifecycle management" This example shows how to include multiple robots in a single controller manager instance.
+Example 13: "Multi-robot system with hardware lifecycle management" This example shows how to handle multiple robots in a single controller manager instance.

 Example 14: "Modular robots with actuators not providing states and with additional sensors" The example shows how to implement robot hardware with actuators not providing states and with additional sensors.